FibreFoX/cdi-sessionscoped-login/README.md

 shared by that tests), just look at the pom.xml :)

 Features in this project:
+* maven
 * CDI only beans
-* integration-test and unit-test
-* maven
-* cdi-producer
+** cdi-producer
-* cdi-interceptors
+** cdi-interceptors
-* transaction (bmt via annotation)
+** transaction (bmt via annotation)
+* testing framework: TestNG
+* JSF 2.0
+* JPA / JTA
+* integration-test and unit-test in the same project
+* jacoco configured for unit-test
+* jacoco configured for integration-test